ZupIT/charlescd/circle-matcher/README.md

-# CharlesCD Circle Matcher
+# **CharlesCD Circle Matcher**

-This repository is part of [CharlesCD](https://github.com/ZupIT/charlescd) project.

 Circle Matcher is an HTTP service that allows us to identify which segmentation (managed by CharlesCD) the application user belongs to, based on logical rules previously defined.

-## How Circle Matcher works
+## **How does Circle Matcher work?**
-Through CharlesCD, it is possible to deploy different versions of your applications and define which user segmentation (Circle) is going to access it.
-Routing takes place at the service mesh level, so every request that happens in the cluster - managed by CharlesCD - needs a segment identification (Circle's id) to work properly.
+CharlesCD deploys different versions of your applications and it defines which user segmentation (Circle) is going to access it.
+The routing takes place at the service mesh level, so every request that happens in the cluster - managed by CharlesCD - needs a segment identification (Circle's id) to work properly.

-## How to use
+## **Usage**

 Circle Matcher has a service that receives a JSON (without a specific contract) with the user's attributes (any attribute that matters) and returns the identifier of the circle to which it belongs.

-See an sample request:
+See a request sample:

 ```
 POST /identify HTTP/1.1